Growing and Caring for Knock Out Roses

 Do the same as you would for layering with a lower lying branch.
 Take a plastic disposable water bottle and cut a 1 inch hole in the bottom, and then a slit from that hole up the side of the bottle.
 Fill it half with seed starting mix.
 Stick the branch with the exposed inner layer into that water bottle, and fill the rest of the way up with soil.
 Moisten the soil by dripping water through the spout of the bottle.
 Wrap the bottle and branch with aluminum foil.
 It should root after 3-4 weeks.
 At that point, you can cut it away from the mother plant and replant somewhere else.

-To move a Knock Out Rose from one spot in your garden to another, dig up the entire bush, being sure to take up as much of the root system as you can.
+To move a rose from one spot in your garden to another, dig up the entire bush, being sure to take up as much of the root system as you can.
 Prepare a hole where you want to plant it.
 Make sure it is big enough to accommodate the entire root system.
 Add some organic matter, but no fertilizer until the second season.
 Put the bush in the hole, and back fill with the soil you dug from the hole.
 Water regularly.
 It may not perform its best in the first season its transplanted, but should bounce back by the following year.

-Knock Out roses do great when planted together, but also go well with other plants.
+Knock Out roses do great when planted together, but they also go well with other plants.
 They are commonly paired with salvia and stella del oro daylilies—the combination of red, purple, and yellow creates a colorful show all summer long.
 They look nice also with evergreens like juniper or cypress.
 Planting them with evergreens is a good idea—in the winter, rose bushes are not very attractive, and the evergreens can steal the show for a while until spring comes.
 A great annual to plant with roses is alyssum.
 The Chicago Botanic Gardens has rows and rows of roses in different colors surrounded by white alyssum, and it is a beautiful, fragrant show every year.

 Pests and Diseases

-Knock Out roses are particularly susceptible to a disease called “rose rosette.”
+These roses are particularly susceptible to a disease called “rose rosette.”
 This is a virus that affects not just Knock Out roses, but any other kind of shrub rose.
 It is characterized by maroon colored shoots that suddenly grow out of the main stem of the rose bush.
 The shoot produces equally maroon-colored, unattractive flowers.
 It appears at first to only affect a few shoots, but if left unattended in can quickly spread to the rest of the plant and kill it.
 It is spread by tiny insects called eriophid mites that transfer it to a rose when they feed on the plant.
 A good way to prevent this disease is by pruning back rose bushes to 2/3 their size in late winter—this can kill those mites any eggs they may have laid.

 Once your rose bush is infected with rose rosette, there is very little possibility that you’ll be able to safe it.
 Some gardeners claim to have had success by pruning away the discolored shoots, but this is usually only a temporary fix—the virus will come back in a matter of months or years, and eventually kill the plant.
 The longer you leave an infected rosebush in your garden, the more chances there are that the virus will spread to other rosebushes.
 It is more likely to spread the closer rose bushes are to each other.
 Knock Out roses planted in masses have seen devastating plant loss in many cases where the entire landscaping had to be redone due to rose rosette.